tmhglnd/total-serialism/docs/utility-methods.md

 # Arithmetic

 Basic arithmetic methods that accept n-dimensional arrays in both arguments.
 Outputlength is always the length of the longest list.
+Values that are `NaN` will be returned as `0`

 ## add